 - Organizational Development (careers, culture, inclusion and diversity, decision-making, leadership)

-David is currently engaged in projects related to the ethics and risks of new technology, the impact of rising inequality in Asia, the intersection of geopolitics and business, career development and satisfaction, and the reconciliation of the two Koreas.
+David is currently engaged in projects related to the ethics and risks of new technology, the impact of rising inequality in Asia, the intersection of geopolitics and business, and career development and satisfaction.

 - Bishop, David L., Lee, David S., Ferrell, O.C., Fraedrich, John, and Ferrell, Linda.
 (2019) Business Ethics: Ethical Decision Making and Cases, An Asia Edition.
 Cengage Learning Asia.